wp-plugins/dandyid-services/readme.txt

 == Change History ==

+**Rev 1.1.4**  2009-Jan-15

+* Make the "Powered by DandyID" line a configurable option.

 **Rev 1.1.3**  2009-Jan-12

 * Change the cache refresh interval from every 24 hours to every 2 hours.